anjalisah89/PromptHub/README.md

 PromptHub is a user-friendly web application that generates thought-provoking prompts and allows users to post their creative answers for others to engage and interact with.
-Whether you're looking for inspiration or eager to showcase your imaginative responses and unleash your creativity at PromptHub!
+Whether you're looking for inspiration or eager to revel your imaginative responses in the delight of prompts collectively experienced!

 PromptHub is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).